rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/running-database-migrations-on-deployment-for-fargate-containers.md

 ## What to remember when creating database migrations

 You may have noticed that we run the database migrations before we deploy a new version of our application.
-We do this because the application will expect new or changed columns to be available when it starts running, and we don't want a gap between the application being deployed and the migrations completing.
+We do this because the application will expect new or changed columns to be available when it starts running, and we don’t want a gap between the application being deployed and the migrations completing.

 The astute amongst you will note, however, that this creates another issue - the database will change while the current version of the application is still running.
 In addition, if the deployment fails, this will become a permanent situation since the migrations are not rolled back.